alefore/weblog/mentor.md

 if you've tackled problems of the same type before.

 The problems we're facing are only new variations of larger general problems.
-Others have solved the same types of problems before.
-We can learn a lot from their experience.
+A good mentor, who has solved them before, can help you from their experience.

-A good mentor can help you from their experience, to direct your attention in directions you may be neglecting.
+They can help you direct your attention in directions you may be neglecting, identify the right questions you should be asking.
-This helps you reach insights significantly faster.
 Your mentor will *not* solve your problems for you, but standing on their shoulders tends to significantly accelerate your success.

-## Kicking of mentorships
+## Finding mentors

 ### List of questions